Design Decision: Autoscale Design

 - If the organization provides static desktops to its users, there might be a use case where the admin wants the machines to be started when the user clicks the desktop icon (say for knowledge workers who occasionally work on those large machines) but shut them down at a specific time of the day say at 6 PM.
 In this case the admin can define the property AutomaticPowerOnForAssigned to false.

 - With dynamic provisioning machines can be created and deleted using Citrix Machine Creation Services.
-This provides additional storage cost savings by de-allocating the disk when the machine is not needed.
+This provides extra storage cost savings by de-allocating the disk when the machine is not needed.

 - More RIs than the minimum capacity usage can be bought depending on workload usage and savings.
 For instance, say if there are 10% more machines running more than 50% of the time.